ReactWindows/discussions-and-proposals/proposals/0000-keyboard-apis.md

 ## How we teach this

-These APIs should be presented as a continuation of React patterns.
-As such, it should be very familiar to existing web/React developers who can relate these APIs to concepts they already know.
+These APIs should be presented as a continuation of React and Windows patterns.
+As such, it should be very familiar to existing web/React developers as well as desktop developers who can relate these APIs to concepts they already know.

 Once implemented, these APIs should be documented as part of official `react-native` API documentation.